Ask FundThrough

 What is a typical factoring rate?

-1. Price and fee transparency: Understanding the full cost of factoring goes beyond the base transaction fee.
-Many factoring companies layer on additional fees, which can seriously impact the total cost.
-Be wary of various fees such as adjudication, annual review, monthly maintenance, exception, payment, and passthrough fees.
-Also, be mindful of late payment penalties and increased interest rates for past-due payments.
-The key is to get full transparency to avoid any hidden costs that can accumulate over time.
+1. Hidden fees: Understanding the full cost of factoring goes beyond the base transaction fee.
+Many companies will advertise a low rate, and then add on hidden fees later, which can seriously impact the total factoring cost.
+Be wary of various fees such as annual fees, monthly maintenance, initial setup, and more that vary by individual company.
+Also, be mindful of late payment penalties.

-2. Contract flexibility: Unlike many factoring companies that require a 12-month commitment, some, like FundThrough, offer more flexibility with spot factoring.
-This approach allows businesses to select specific invoices for funding on an as-needed basis, giving you greater control over your cash flow and avoiding unnecessary costs for unneeded services.
+Action: Ask any partner you’re considering whether they offer spot factoring.
+This approach allows you to choose specific invoices for funding on an as-needed basis, giving you greater control over your cash flow and avoiding unnecessary costs for unneeded funding.

 Factoring Rates 2024